 A worrying type of chemical pollution comes from per- and poly-fluorinated alkyl substances (PFAS).
 PFAS ("forever chemicals") include thousands of industrial chemicals found in everyday products, from Teflon frying pans to bike oil and even our toiletries, including toilet roll.
+The PFAS pollution crisis is one of the biggest chemical threats of our time and unprecedented actions are required to regulate this crisis.
+PFAS have contaminated the entire planet and its inhabitants.
+We acknowledge there is very little data on some PFAS; however, we can draw conclusions from those assessed and because of their persistence cannot wait until all of them have been risk assessed before taking action to stop more PFAS polluting and accumulating in our environment.

-They pose a serious pollution risk and have contaminated the planet and its inhabitants.
-PFAS were a particularly hot topic for media, environmentalists and parliamentarians in 2023, with high-profile coverage on research from a wide range of expert organisations, from Watershed Investigations to the Royal Society of Chemistry.
+PFAS were a particularly hot topic for media, environmentalists and parliamentarians in 2023, with high-profile coverage on research from a wide range of organisations.